PhysicsCorrect: A Training-Free Approach for Stable Neural PDE Simulations: Experiments

 \paragraph{Experimental Setup.} We generate data on a $128\times128$ grid using 512 Gaussian random fields as initial conditions with periodic boundaries.
 Training data consists of the first 10 time steps (recorded at intervals of $\Delta t = 10^{-2}$), while testing evaluates generalization over 100 time steps.
 For residual computation, we employ an implicit scheme with central finite differences for the time derivatives.

-\paragraph{Neural Architecture Considerations.} An interesting finding emerged during our wave equation experiments: standard first-order residual prediction (predicting $\mathbf{u}_{t+1} - \mathbf{u}_t$) consistently failed to capture the essential physics.
-To resolve this we revisited the problem through the lens of second-order dynamics, training networks to predict $\delta\mathbf{u}_t = \mathbf{u}_{t+1} + \mathbf{u}_{t-1} - 2\mathbf{u}_t$ instead.
+\paragraph{Neural Architecture Considerations.} An interesting finding emerged during our wave equation experiments: standard first-order residual prediction (predicting $\mathbf{u}_{t+1} - \mathbf{u}_t$) consistently failed to capture the essential physics (see Appendix for more results).
+To resolve this, we revisited the problem through the lens of second-order dynamics, training networks to predict $\delta\mathbf{u}_t = \mathbf{u}_{t+1} + \mathbf{u}_{t-1} - 2\mathbf{u}_t$ instead.
 This formulation resonates with the oscillatory nature of wave phenomena, providing a significantly more stable formulation.
 This insight highlights how the representation of physical dynamics can fundamentally shape neural network performance, even before correction mechanisms are applied.

 \paragraph{Results.} Figure~\ref{fig:results_summary} shows the long-term rollout performance of different neural architectures with and without our correction framework.
 Even with the improved second-order formulation, baseline models (particularly ViT and UNet) still exhibit error growth over time.
 Our physics-informed corrector consistently enhances prediction accuracy across all architectures, maintaining low PDE residuals throughout the simulation.
 The wave equation results demonstrate our method's effectiveness on linear PDEs with oscillatory dynamics.
 Interestingly, the performance improvement is more pronounced for architectures that struggle more with the baseline formulation (ViT and UNet), suggesting that our correction approach can help compensate for architecture-specific weaknesses in capturing certain physical dynamics.